Thesis committees

 Interview procedure

-You must meet with the committee once a year before May to receive authorisation for your enrollment renewal.
+You must meet with the committee once a year before end of May to receive authorisation for your enrollment renewal.

 You may organise the meeting: by phone, video conference or in person; jointly or individually with each member.